 - We will develop a wider and up-to-date understanding of the coast and how it behaves, looking at changes that have happened to our coast, both recently and in the past.

 - We will be inspecting the current condition of the dunes, cliffs and defences.
 This will improve our understanding of today’s conditions and the risks and problems faced.

 - This information will be used to consider a range of possible approaches to managing this frontage.

-- Each approach will then be assessed, looking at whether it will be suitable and effective along this coastline and also the possible impacts on future change both at Hemsby and along adjacent shorelines.
+- Each approach will be assessed, looking at whether it will be suitable and effective along this coastline and also the possible impacts on future change both at Hemsby and along adjacent shorelines.

-- We will then look at the possible costs involved in implementing the options that are considered viable.
+- We will look at the possible costs involved in implementing the options that are considered viable.

 - Whilst we will be focusing on developing options for Hemsby, we will need to consider the risks associated with coastal changes at Winterton, but management options for the Winterton frontage will be not undertaken until a later phase of the wider project.